Condortheburninator/postscript_assessment/README.md

          | SANTA | Checkout | Collected on SMS Platform B | Unsubscribed | 2023-07-06 11:53 | Subscribed | - |

 1. duckdb had issues inferring some of the data types (mostly timestamps & timestamps with timezones)
-    1. wanted to clean all of this up and `CREATE VIEWS` so I wouldn't have to deal with this later on
+    1. wanted to clean all of this up and create views or tables so I wouldn't have to deal with this later on
     1. ex. varchar to timestamptz
         1.  `2019-04-08 13:00:00 PDT` --> `2019-04-08 13:00:00-04`